-Appendix figure Á.11 and table A.9 use simple linear difference in differences specifications to explore the sharp jumps revealed by the nonparametric analysis and show its robustness to our alternative ways of controlling for item variety.
-Exploring one treatment at a time, we estimate treatment effect heterogeneity by interacting a dummy for facing a "bad" AG with treatment dummies $p{igto} = \alpha + \eta$ Treatmento + $\zeta$ Treatmento × BadAGo + $\mathbf{X}{igto}\beta + \rho_g q{igto} + \delta_s + \gamma_g + \varepsilon{igto}$ where all terms are as defined above, and we control for the scalar measure of item variety as part of $\mathbf{X}{igto}$ .
+33Appendix figure A.11 and table A.9 use simple linear difference in differences specifications to explore the sharp jumps revealed by the nonparametric analysis and show its robustness to our alternative ways of controlling for item variety.
+Exploring one treatment at a time, we estimate treatment effect heterogeneity by interacting a dummy for facing a "bad" AG with treatment dummies $p{igto} = \alpha + \eta$ Treatment_o + ζ Treatment_o × BadAG_o + X{igto} $\beta + \rho_g q{igto} + \delta_s + \gamma_g + \varepsilon{igto}$ where all terms are as defined above, and we control for the scalar measure of item variety as part of X{igto}.
 Panel A of figure A.11 studies the autonomy treatment, panel B the incentives treatment, and panel C the combined treatment.
 The horizontal axis shows the threshold percentage of approvals in June 2015 above which an AG is considered "bad".
-The points show the point estimates of $\zeta$ and the bars their 95% confidence interval using standard errors clustered by office.
+The points show the point estimates of ζ and the bars their 95% confidence intervals using standard errors clustered by office.
 The gray crosses show the randomization inference p-value for the hypothesis that the effect is zero.
 Consistent with the non-parametric findings, the p-value falls below 0.05 at a June share of 0.22 in panels A and C, and 0.48 in panel B, so going forward we use these definitions of good/bad AGs.

-Table A.9 confirms the robustness of these findings to the four alternative methods of controlling for item variety.
-Table A.12 shows similar effects, particularly for the autonomy treatment, using an alternative proxy for AG type: the fraction of the control group who gave an autonomy/AG-related answer to the question "These are potential reasons for why DDOs don't achieve good value for money.
-In your experience how important is each of these?" in the endline survey shown in figure A.3.
-In particular, they answered "Only a limited number of vendors are willing to wait for delayed payment", "Vendors charge higher prices for delayed
+34Table A.9 confirms the robustness of these findings to the four alternative methods of controlling for item variety.
+Table A.12 shows similar effects, particularly for the autonomy treatment, using three alternative proxies for AG type.
+The first alternative measure (columns 1-5) is the median weight given by respondents in the control group to the autonomy-related responses "Only a limited number of vendors are willing to wait for delayed payment", "Vendors charge higher prices for delayed payment", "AG/DAO requirements are not clear and they do not clear bills without inside connections or payment of speed money" and "DDOs do not have enough petty cash to make purchases quickly" when asked "These are potential reasons for why DDOs don't achieve good value for money.
+In your experience how important is each of these?" in the endline survey.